InHouse-Banana/DataScientistChallenge/README.md

 	Dataset and feature improvements:

-	- The categories with small number of records, for example education_others, should be discarded as they hamper the training, metrics and they have low predictive value according to shap and importances.
+	- The categories with small number of records, for example `education = others`, should be discarded as they hamper the training, metrics and they have low predictive value according to shap and importances.
 	- Limit outliers in numerical features, for example using inter-quantile ranges.
 	- Do a more advanced feature selectior, for example using Chi-Squared, Mutual or others.